Last Updated on May 11, 2022 by Anne-Marie

 Maybe such names were also used so the ladies could enjoy them!

-● Drinking with Charles Dickens – The Smoking Bishop by Tori Avery (terrific background on the history of the drink)
+● Drinking with Charles Dickens – The Smoking Bishop by Tori Avery (terrific background on the history and smoking bishop definition)

 ● Down a Mug of 'Smoking Bishop' from NPR (listen to the story from Morning Edition – very interesting, though I disagree about boiling the drink since you’ll lose much of the alcohol content due to evaporation)